sa-github-engagement/horizon-app-catalog/README.md

-# template-app-catalog
+# horizon-app-catalog
-Template repository for creating catalogs
+A GiantSwarm app catalog for Horizon